dinosimone/threatstack-perl/README.md

 # ThreatStack API Client for Perl

-Threat Stack is a provider of cloud security management and compliance solutions delivered using a Software as a service model.
+Threat Stack is a provider of cloud security management and compliance solutions delivered using a software as a service model.
+This is a Perl wrapper for the ThreatStack API service.
-This API client interfaces with the Threat Stack REST API.

 ## Installation